brockstar299/Chat-Interface/README.md

-# CHI (Chat Interface) Framework
+# Chat Interface framework

 ## Overview

-The CHI (Chat Interface) framework provides a simple and flexible chat interface that can be integrated with AI or custom message handling.
+The Chat Interface framework provides a simple and flexible chat interface that can be integrated with AI or custom message handling.

 ## Project Structure